• Home

 Mean concentrations of the RPV show it stays in the body longer than the CAB.
 That means RPV may be the only drug in the system if someone either doesn’t come in time for their dose or if someone metabolizes the medication quickly.
 During the decades we have studied HIV, we learned that one medicine is not enough to control HIV.
 If the RPV stands alone, it likely will not control the virus.
 RPV resistance will be more likely to develop (which can mean the entire class of integrase inhibitor medicines is useless).

-OpinionWhile the concept is being tweaked, it is my opinion that the injectable dosing of Cabenueva/Rilpivirine once every 4 weeks is safer for most patients than once every 8 weeks.
+*Doc Lee's Opinion Injectable dosing of Cabenueva/Rilpivirine is a work in progress.
+Once every 4 weeks is safer for most patients than once every 8 weeks .

-SLee MD.
+SLee MD

 Diagnosis, Treatment & Prevention of HIV

+Oops!
 If you believe you may have been exposed to HIV, or other infections, please call right away.
 The Doc Shop (913-362-0220) offers same-day or next-day treatment.

 Please call the Doc Shop right away if you believe you have been exposed to any sexually transmitted disease.
 We will help you sort your risks and determine the best options for prevention or treatment.
 Call 913-362-0220.